samsquire/compiler/README.md

 # compiler

+This repository is where I work on compiler development.

+I have two compilers:

+* an toy amd64 Python compiler
+* the beginnings of a amd64 JIT C compiler

+# amd64 compiler written in Python

 a compiler backend for amd64 x86_64

 [This is barebones toy proof of implementation](https://replit.com/@Chronological/Compiler2#main.py) but my backend can compile the following AST.
 It has no name, it's for learning assembly and compilation development.
 I hope it shall be useful to you.